dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 It reminded of the JavaScript spaghetti code that programmers liked to make in the early 2000s.

-[JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) fixed that and I updated the JSON file with the formatted data.
+[JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) helped to prettify it, so I updated the JSON file with the formatted data.

 [![01]](https://jsonformatter.curiousconcept.com/)